marco-foscato/Lib-INVENT/tutorial/README.md

 consider when analysing the results of a completed run.

 ### General usage
 The tutorials are provided in the form of jupyter notebooks.
-To run them from command line:
+To run them from command line, first create the environment (NB: run this only once on your machine)

+`conda env create -f environment.yml`

+then, if the `lib-invent` environment was correcltly created (see the log of the previous command) you can activate it wvery time you need it:

 `$ conda activate lib-invent` \

+Finally, move to the tutorial folder and lauch the nootebook:
 `$ cd <project_directory>/tutorial`\
 `$ jupyter notebook`